AndreaCrotti/ep2013/tdd/unit.rst

 .. never going to do the mistake to work in another way anymore, and
 ..
 I'm also now doing pushing all the people around me to do the same.

+..
+Until probably one year ago I didn't write any unit test.
+..
+My code kind of worked anyway, but I always had the feeling that something was wrong.

+   I would spend hours debugging something really stupid and more importantly I ended up solving the same bugs over and over.

+   Then I finally decided to force myself to learn how to do TDD and what that actually means, and since then I never looked back.

+   The reason why I wanted to give this talk is mainly to give some inspiration to other people.
+   (but that's enough chit chatting)

 **If it's not tested, it's broken**